Does Medicare Cover Bed Wedges ?

 If you would like help with Medicare you can get free help at SHIP – State Health Insurance Assistance Programs.

-It is generally a phone service, but some programs may offer face-to-appointments as well.
+It is generally a phone service, but some programs may offer in-person appointments as well.

 To find local Medicare help click on this link here